Rajeswari-Parasa/AIML-Task15/README.md

-End-to-End Machine Learning Pipeline — Titanic Dataset Project Overview
+# End-to-End ML Pipeline — Titanic Dataset

-This project demonstrates a complete End-to-End Machine Learning Pipeline using the Titanic dataset to predict whether a passenger survived or not.
-The workflow follows real-world ML practices by combining data preprocessing and model training into a single Scikit-learn Pipeline.
+This project builds a complete Machine Learning Pipeline to predict passenger survival using the Titanic dataset.
+Preprocessing and model training are combined using Scikit-learn’s Pipeline and ColumnTransformer.

-Tools & Libraries

-Python

-Pandas, NumPy

-Scikit-learn (Pipeline, ColumnTransformer)

-Jupyter Notebook / Google Colab

-Pickle

-Dataset

-Titanic Dataset (CSV)

-Target Variable: Survived

-Workflow
+## Steps

-Load dataset and split features & target
+- Load data and split features/target

-Identify numerical and categorical columns
+- Preprocess numerical (impute + scale) and categorical (impute + encode) features

-Create preprocessing pipelines:

-Numerical: Missing value imputation + Scaling

-Categorical: Missing value imputation + OneHotEncoding

-Combine preprocessing using ColumnTransformer
+- Combine using ColumnTransformer

-Build a full Pipeline with preprocessing + Logistic Regression

-Split data into train and test sets

-Train the pipeline and generate predictions
+- Train Logistic Regression inside a Pipeline

-Evaluate using Accuracy, Precision, Recall, and F1-score
+- Evaluate with Accuracy, Precision, Recall, F1-score

-Save the trained pipeline as a .pkl file
+- Save model as `.pkl`

-Why Pipeline?

-Prevents data leakage

-Ensures consistent preprocessing during training and testing

-Clean, reusable, and production-ready approach

-Evaluation Metrics

-Accuracy

-Precision

-Recall

-F1 Score

-Saved Model

-titanic_pipeline_model.pkl — can be loaded later for direct predictions without retraining.

-Project Structure
-Task15_ML_Pipeline/
+## Files
-├── Titanic-Dataset.csv
+- Titanic-Dataset.csv
-├── titanic_pipeline.ipynb
+- titanic_pipeline.ipynb
-├── titanic_pipeline_model.pkl
+- titanic_pipeline_model.pkl
-└── README.md

-Outcome
+## Outcome

 This project demonstrates how to build a robust ML pipeline used in real production systems, covering preprocessing, training, evaluation, and model saving.